Home

 (words ending in -JE) are het-words,

-but there are few useful rules -
+but there are not many other useful rules -

 more